Is Tooth Extraction Necessary?

 Frequently Asked Questions

-Dental extractions are typically performed to address issues like severe tooth decay, infection, overcrowding, or to prepare for orthodontic treatment.
+Extractions are usually necessary for severe tooth decay, infection, overcrowding, or to prepare for orthodontic treatment.

-The procedure is typically performed under anesthesia, so you shouldn’t feel pain during the extraction.
-Some discomfort afterward is normal but manageable.
+With anesthesia, you shouldn’t feel pain during the procedure.
+Some discomfort afterward is normal but can be easily managed with medication and proper care.

-Surgical extractions usually require stitches, while simple extractions often do not.
+Surgical extractions often require stitches, while simple extractions typically do not.

-Stick to soft, cool foods like yogurt, pudding, and mashed potatoes for the first few days.
+Soft, cool foods like yogurt, pudding, and mashed potatoes are best for the first few days to avoid irritating the extraction site.

-It’s generally recommended to have someone drive you home after the procedure, as the anesthesia can impair your ability to drive safely.
+It’s best to have someone drive you home after the procedure, especially if you’ve had sedation or anesthesia.

-You should avoid brushing the extraction site for the first 24 hours and then gently clean the area as directed by your dentist.
+Avoid brushing the extraction site for the first 24 hours, then gently clean the area following your dentist’s instructions.

 Robin Lobato